nerb0/frontend-mentor/README.md

 ## About this Repository:

 This repository is organized to make it easy to find and understand the challenges.
 Each challenge is documented with clear instructions, solutions, and relevant resources.
-It’s intended for developers to learn best practices and improve their skills.
+It’s intended for me to learn and improve my skills in frontend development.

 ### Contents: